-- Prioritise resources to align spending plans with the Council's vision and strategic priorities - Provide a robust framework to assist the decision-making process - Maintain a balanced budget position, and to set a medium and long term financial plan maintaining and strengthening that position - Continue to deliver value for money to our residents - Exercise probity, prudence and strong financial control - Manage risk, including strengthening reserves & levels of investment income - Continually review budgets to ensure that resources are targeted on key priorities - Reduce over reliance on reserves to provide services.
+- Prioritise resources to align spending plans with the Council's vision and strategic priorities - Provide a robust framework to assist the decision-making process - Maintain a balanced budget position, and to set a medium-long term financial plan maintaining and strengthening that position - Continue to deliver value for money to our residents - Exercise probity, prudence and strong financial control - Manage risk, including strengthening reserves & levels of investment income - Continually review budgets to ensure that resources are targeted on key priorities - Reduce over reliance on reserves to provide services.

-The Council has faced unprecedented challenges as a result of the pandemic, although having started in 2020/21, the impact will be far reaching and will continue into 2021/22 and future years.
+The Council has faced unprecedented challenges as a result of the pandemic, although having started in 2020, the impact will be far reaching and will continue beyond 2022/23.
 Managing the ongoing impact and the recovery for our businesses and residents is a key priority.